UNITED STAR OF EUROPE

 SPECIAL CASE UNITED KINGDOM

-I have received several messages from the United Kingdom expressing regret that participation in the UNITED STAR OF EUROPE project is not possible because of the Brexit.
-I am still very sad that the United Kingdom is no longer part of the European Union.
-Of course it is part of Europe, but since the project is about the EU and its flag as its symbol, yellow rubbish from there unfortunately does not fit into the concept.
-This is all very sad, but the good news is that there will be a separate yellow plastic trash artwork for the UK, created in collaboration with an English artist.
-Wait and see!
+I received several messages from Great Britain expressing regret that participation in the UNITED-STAR-OF-EUROPE project is not possible because of the Brexit.
+I am very sad that the United Kingdom is no longer part of the European Union.
+Of course it is part of Europe, but since the project is about the flag of the EU as its symbol, trash from there does not fit into the concept.
+The solution to the problem is an additional, German-British project.
+The artwork was completed at the end of August 2023, click here for the presentation of "Last Call".

 THE PARTICIPANTS